AndyButland/UmbracoMapper/ReadMe.md

     - Handled case where IPropertyValueGetter is in use and returns a complex type - as reported and solution provided by [Olie here](https://our.umbraco.com/projects/developer-tools/umbraco-mapper/bugs-questions-suggestions/92608-setting-complex-model-properties-using-custom-ipropertyvaluegetter)
 - 2.0.7
     - Added the option to provide a CustomMapping for a single property via the customisation dictionary
+- 2.0.8
+    - Implemented the above via the `PropertyMapping` attribute

 ## Credits